Trim Work | Custom Wood Work

-Millwork, by strict definition, is made of wood and turned, smoothed, edged, carved or fluted.
-It can be the gingerbread trim above a doorway, a rosette block which defines a door opening or a plinth block at the base of a door molding.
-It adds architectural interest, but it also adds a finished look and can hide those areas where the base molding might not quite hit the floor in a true line by a doorway.
+Millwork, by strict definition, is made of wood and turned, smoothed, edged, carved, or fluted.
+It can be the gingerbread trim above a doorway, a rosette block that defines a door opening, or a plinth block at the base of a door moulding.
+It adds architectural interest, but it also adds a finished look and can hide those areas where the base moulding might not quite hit the floor in a true line by a doorway.
 Pillars and decorative columns used as table legs or end bases for kitchen islands are millwork as well as corbels or decorative brackets that brace a shelf.
 Millwork can be stacked to add height to a bookcase or bank of cabinets and it can anchor a room.
-Bead board, paneliing, wainscot and chair rails add presence and elegance to a room or an area.
+Beadboard, paneling, wainscot, and chair rails add presence and elegance to a room or an area.

 At Marling Lumber, the types of moulding and millwork are only limited by the imagination.
 From small ornate trim work to large soaring columns and newel posts, we've got it all.
 If it's something sturdy like metal stair balusters, a historic match to millwork with old-world elegance, or something in an economical composite - get what you need at Marling Lumber.

 Call Marling Lumber today for help with moulding & millwork!